vb64/telegram.email.notify/docs/en/guide.md

 The cost of the paid service is one EmailGateBot coin per 30 days for a channel/group.
 The cost of one EmailGateBot internal coin depends on the number of purchased coins.

 From $3 USD when buying one coin to $0.5 USD with a one-time purchase of 100 coins.

+Using the `/buycoins` command, you can fund your account with EmailGateBot internal coins.
+The number of coins you have is displayed on the start screen of the bot.
+To view the history of balance changes, you can use the `/coinslog` command.

 ## List of bot commands